microsoft/verona/src/readme.md

-# TODO
+# To Do

-Code reuse:
-- Logical order: (1) defaultargs, (2) inheritance, (3) partialapp.
-  - Can actually do inheritance first, treating defaultargs as blocking multiple arities.
-- Do textual inclusion of any member or method that isn't already defined.
-  - Need to do type substitution on the included code.

-- Automatically insert `use std::builtin`.
+- Lookup in a `TypeParam`, e.g., `create` or an associated type.
+- Check that default types for type parameters satisfy predicates.
+- Free variables in object literals.
+- Tuples as traits.
+- Pattern matching.
+- Type inference.
+- `lazy[T]`
+- `weak[T]`
+- Public/private.
+- Package schemes.
   - Better system for including parts of `std`.
-- Check that default types for type parameters satisfy predicates.
+  - `Package` in a scoped name, `typeargs` on packages.
+- List inside `TypeParams`, `Params`, `TypeArgs` along with groups or other lists.
+- Lowering.
+  - Reachability.
+  - Selector coloring.

+## Conditional Compilation

+Use `where` for conditional compilation:
+- As an expression block.
+- Over fields.
+- Over chunks of a class body?
+- Will it all nicely type check for all platforms?

+## Tuples as Traits

 Tuples are traits:
 ```ts